 Sometimes gurus might convince too well, as discovered when an ominous Aryanism emerged between the two World Wars.
 The Aryosophists were formed as a splinter group of the Theosophical movement that was so popular in Australia at the time.
 Based on the frontier of the German-speaking world at Vienna, Aryosophy supplied Adolph Hitler with the paranoid beliefs in Aryan racial superiority that fuelled the Holocaust.
 In the early part of his political career, Hitler could have been described as a mere cult leader, holding sway only over a small following.
 But he eventually became much more than a guru, showing all too well how the gap between metaphysics and national policy, between personal bias and public violence, might be bridged.

 The hands of the major religions, too, are no less bloody from attempts to promote their beliefs to the world.
 Often, their violence has become internalized as persecution of minorities and murder of their own number.
 Leaders of religions still inflame their followers to violent acts against heretics and blasphemers.
 And then nothing is sacred, not even in a stable democracy.
 In one small example, the artwork of Andres Serrano (himself a professed believer) fell foul of prevailing religious authorities, and the National Gallery of Victoria could not protect it from vandals of all kinds.
-Sometimes, the state authorities lend a hand in the oppression of people with dissenting beliefs; examples are known in Australia where the homes of sect members have been invaded by concerned officials and their children taken away.
+Sometimes, the state authorities lend a hand in the oppression of people with dissenting beliefs; concerned officials in Australia have been known to invade the headquarters of certain sects, taking the children away.
 Even this scenario seems mild compared to the FBI standoff with David Koresh’s followers at Waco in 1993: first Nancy Sinatra music was blasted at sect members within the compound, then up to eighty denizens were incinerated.